hhhowieli/hhhowieli.github.io/index.md

 ## Biography

-I am an algorithm engineering at Shopee SZDC, focusing on the image generation.
+I am an algorithm engineer at Shopee SZDC, focusing on the image generation.
 I received the M.S degree from SECE, Peking University, in 2025, and the B.E. degree from NUDT, in 2022.
 I used to be an engineering intern in Shopee MPI&D during 2024 supervised by [Shangxuan Tian](https://scholar.google.com/citations?user=HdVQAOkAAAAJ&hl=zh-CN).

+## Experience

+* **Shopee SZDC** *Jul.2025 - Present*
+  * Position: Algorithm Engineer
+* **Shopee SZDC** *Jun.2024 - Sep.2024*
+  * Position: Engineer Intern

 ## Publications